 ad a.
 The goal is to arrive at a situation where the parents realize that stuttering arises from both inherited/congenital factors and from developmental factors.
-Owing to this, the child currently has limited Capacities to achieve fluent speech.
-Otherwise completely normal Demands on communication may therefore simply be too high for this child.
-Bearing this in mind, the parents are asked to, with the help of the therapy, strongly reduce the communication pressure in order that the child can remain within the bounds of his Capacities for fluent speech.
+Owing to this, the child currently has limited or imbalanced Capacities which has led to the development of stuttering behaviour.
+Otherwise completely normal Demands on communication may therefore simply be beyond the current Capacities of this child.
+Bearing this in mind, the parents are asked to, with the help of the therapy, strongly reduce the communication pressure in order to improve the balance between the Demands imposed on or by the child and his capacities.
 Only then can the Capacities of the child be strengthened.
-Generally, this makes it possible to attain a balance, where the Capacities weigh more heavily (are stronger) than the Demands.
-This favourable balance will allow fluent speech to be established.
+Generally, this makes it possible to attain a positive balance, where the Capacities weigh more heavily (are stronger) than the Demands.
+As a result of this favourable balance, the stuttering will be extinguished in, on average, 75 per cent of children.
+A certain measure of stuttering persists in around a quarter of the children.
+In all children, the aim of achieving a balance between Capacities and Demands is to enable the child to communicate freely and with confidence (with or without stutters).
+The degree to which the stuttering behaviour is extinguished is a secondary consideration.